GModModGod/Menu-Mods/lua_reference/menumods.md

 IMPORTANT: This function must be used in place of the "include" function when in the menu state due to a fatal Lua error in which the file is not found.

+NOTE: This function will include the first file of the specified name, regardless of which addon it comes from.
+Ensure to give your .lua files unique names.

-### menumods.CreateLog(content, extension)
+### menumods.GetFullLuaFileName(filename)

-Creates a log in the directory "garrysmod/data/menu_mods/logs" with the given content.
+Returns the full path of a .lua file relative to the "lua/" folder (as if you were including the file using "menumods.include").

 Arguments:

+- string filename: The name of the file.
+Can be relative to the current file or relative to the "lua/" folder.

+Returns:

+- string fullFilename: The full path of the file.

+### menumods.LogLuaError(content)

+Logs a Lua error in the directory "garrysmod/data/menu_mods/logs" with the given content.

+Arguments:

 - string content: The content of the log.
-- string extension: The file extension of the log.
-(Ex. `.txt`, `.dat`, etc.)

 ### menumods.FindID(identifier)